OPNA2608/UBsync/OwncloudSync/README.md

-# OwncloudSync
+# CloudsyncOwncloud

-The OwncloudSync daemoncontroler is a QML plug-in providing interface between UBsync UI and backend [owncloudsyncd](../OwncloudSyncd).
+The CloudsyncOwncloud daemoncontroler is a QML plug-in providing interface between UBsync UI and backend [lomiri-cloudsync-owncloudd](../OwncloudSyncd).